11 Reasons Sunscreen Is Important For The Skin & How To Use It

 4. Always apply sunscreen half an hour before you come into contact with the sun.

-How Often to Use Sunscreens?
+How Often To Use Sunscreens

 Can we apply sunscreen after moisturizer?

-Its always good to apply sunscreen after you are done with your skin care regime as using serums or moisturizers over your sunscreen will affect the amount of protection it provides.
+It is always good to apply sunscreen after you are done with your skin care regime as using serums or moisturizers over your sunscreen will affect the amount of protection it provides.